 - Saving endangered species: There are some scientists who worry that if we know we’re able to save endangered species, that we may not put in the effort to protect those species while they still have strong numbers.

-- Resurrect extinct species: Some organizations are already trying to bring back the passenger pigeon and the whoolly mammoth.
+- Resurrect extinct species: Some organizations are already trying to bring back the passenger pigeon and the woolly mammoth.

 - Create new species: Could a wealthy parent give his daughter a real unicorn?
 These and other species may be able to be created through gene editing for commercial or artistic purposes.